-What is a Building Automation System?
+What is a building automation system?

 When any part of the system malfunctions it signals an alarm, which is visible on the building automation system’s graphic interface.
 Over 4,000 graphic panels display current conditions.
-Depending upon the nature of the problem, HVAC tradesmen, BU building automation personnel, or Siemens or Schneider Electric programmers are on hand to address the problem.
+Depending upon the nature of the problem, HVAC tradespeople, BU building automation personnel, or Siemens or Schneider Electric programmers are on hand to address the problem.

-What are the benefits of a Building Automation System?
+What are the benefits of a building automation system?

 - Control and diagnose what’s going on in buildings

 - See and fix programmatic problems quickly

 - Generate reports usable by management for tracking energy consumption and the operational status of the system

 - Saves energy because temperature settings can be scheduled and controlled